strangerstudios/pmpro-aweber/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.3.2 - 2020-11-04 =
+* BUG FIX: Fixed issue where the incorrect subscriber in AWeber may be updated when a user changes their email address in WordPress.

 = 1.3.1 =
 * BUG FIX: Fixed issues with selecting and unselecting lists on the settings page.